goat-community/goat-docs/docs/toolbox/accessibility_indicators/heatmaps/gravity.md

 :::tip Pro tip

-Described succinctly, Accessibility Heatmaps are a visualization representing *access* from various unspecified origins, to one or more specified destinations.
+Described succinctly, accessibility heatmaps are a visualization representing *access* from various unspecified origins, to one or more specified destinations.
 This is in contrast to catchment areas which represent *egress* from one or more specified origins to various unspecified destinations.

 :::